The Canonical Forms of Matrix Product States in Infinite-Dimensional Hilbert Spaces: Introduction

-It is a well known result that an arbitrary state vector in an $N$-fold tensor product of finite-dimensional Hilbert spaces can be written as an MPS, and the decomposition can be obtained iteratively by repeated singular value or Schmidt decompositions (\cite{schollwock2011density}, \cite{vidal2003efficient}).
+It is a well known result that an arbitrary vector in an $N$-fold tensor product of finite-dimensional Hilbert spaces can be written as an MPS, and the decomposition can be obtained iteratively by repeated singular value or Schmidt decompositions (\cite{schollwock2011density}, \cite{vidal2003efficient}).
 In this paper we perform a straightforward generalization of this procedure for a vector in an infinite-dimensional separable Hilbert space.
 We will use a method that is analogous to the finite-dimensional construction and allows us to obtain an exact MPS representation of possibly infinite bond dimension.

-MPS-based methods have been previously used in the study of systems with a finite number of constituents, but each with an infinite number of degrees of freedom, using finite-dimensional MPS as approximations for these systems \cite{iblisdir2007mpscont}.
+Related to tensor networks with infinite bond dimension, a recent study explored tensor renormalization group maps in the context of infinite-dimensional Hilbert spaces \cite{rychkov2022tensor}.
+Additionally, MPS-based methods have been previously used in the study of systems with a finite number of constituents, but each with continuous degrees of freedom, using finite-dimensional MPS as approximations for these systems \cite{iblisdir2007mpscont}.
 The result in this paper proves that these approximations converge to the original state vector in the norm of the tensor product Hilbert space.
 It should be noted that this discrete approximation has to be performed by truncating both the physical and the auxiliary (virtual) degrees of freedom separately, and that the matrix elements in the MPS do not always decay monotonically, as seen in Section 4 of this paper.

 The MPS decomposition is not unique, and MPS possess a gauge degree of freedom.
 This gauge freedom allows for us to always write the MPS in any of the so-called canonical forms, which make certain computations of e.g. expected values and matrix elements straightforward \cite{schollwock2011density}.
 The canonical forms have natural generalizations in the infinite-dimensional context.
-Additionally, the infinite matrices in the idMPS give rise to operators acting on auxiliary Hilbert spaces such that their product results in a scalar.
+Additionally, the infinite matrices in idMPS give rise to operators acting on auxiliary Hilbert spaces such that their product results in a scalar.